amanessinger/azzyzt_jee_tools/README.txt

 Azzyzt JEE Tools
 ################

-Azzyzt JEE Tools is a collection of software tools dedicated to assisting software developers creating software using Java Enterprise Edition 6.
-It is designed to be integrated into popular Java IDEs.
+Azzyzt JEE Tools is a collection of software tools designed to assist software developers creating software using Java Enterprise Edition
+6. It is designed to be integrated into popular Java IDEs.

 Copyright (c) 2011, Municipiality of Vienna, Austria